eli-xciv/helmpod/README.md

 # helmpod

-A utility for using `podman kube-play`  with helm charts.
+A utility for using `podman kube play`  with helm charts.
 This work is inspired by [this issue](https://github.com/containers/podman/issues/15098).
 The object of this project is for `helmpod` to give you the ability to effectively `helm install` onto podman.

 # How it works